 Privacy and logging

-The UltraVPN website claims the service has a zero logging policy, stating that: 'We don't keep tabs on your online activities so your browsing habits remain completely anonymous.'
+The UltraVPN website claims the service has a zero logging policy, stating that: 'We don't keep tabs on your online activities, so your browsing habits remain completely anonymous.'
 That's a good start, but it doesn't rule out all types of logging, and we were keen to investigate further.

 We did find fractionally more information on a support page.
 This explained that there's no monitoring of internet searches or websites, but the service will 'note the IP of your device and monitor the amount of traffic you put through the UltraVPN servers.'

 There's much more we would like to know about this – for instance, does UltraVPN log total figures only, or record information per session, with times, dates, and incoming and outgoing IP addresses?
 The company needs to spell out its procedures in much more detail.
 (And after that, we'd like an audit, but let's cover the basics, first.)

 Choose a location, and desktop notifications make it clear what the client is doing, and when you do get connected, the client interface updates to indicate its status and display your new IP address.